 Air Force Reserve Officers Training Corps (ROTC) Detachment290 is located on the campus of the University of Kentucky.
 Through cross-town agreements, students at the following colleges and universities can enroll in Air Force ROTC.
 If you are enrolled at one of these cross-town institutions, contact Detachment 290 for more details.

-NEW!!
 Benefits of attending AFROTC at each school are listed below the description.

 - University of Kentucky (Host)

 - Georgetown College

 - Asbury University

 University of Kentucky - Home of Detachment 290